Question-Answer Sentence Graph for Joint Modeling Answer Selection: Experiments

 \subsection{Setup}

-\paragraph{Metrics:} The performance of QA systems is typically measured with Accuracy in providing correct answers, i.e., the percentage of correct responses.
-This is also referred to Precision-at-1 (P@1) in the context of reranking, while standard Precision and Recall are not meaningful as the system does not abstain from providing answers.
+\paragraph{Metrics:} Performance of QA systems is typically measured with Accuracy being percentage of correct responses.
+This is also referred to as Precision-at-1 (P@1) in the context of reranking, while standard Precision and Recall are not meaningful as the system does not abstain from providing answers.

-\paragraph{Implementation details:} As the basic language model for our systems, we used the TANDA checkpoint, which is the state of the art for AS2~\citep{DBLP:conf/aaai/GargVM20}.
+\paragraph{Implementation details:} As the basic language model for our systems, we used the TANDA checkpoint, which is the SOTA AS2~\citep{DBLP:conf/aaai/GargVM20}.
 This is a pre-trained RoBERTa-base, further fine-tuned on ASNQ data~\footnote{Available at~\texttt{github.com/alexa/wqa\_tanda}}.
 We use the same reported optimal hyperparameter settings~\citep{DBLP:conf/aaai/GargVM20}.
-Specifically, 4 Tesla V100 GPUs with 32GB are used with training and evaluation batch sizes of 32, with the maximum sequence length set to 128, and learning rate of 1e-6 for the adapt step on the target dataset.
-We adopt Adam optimizer~\citep{Kingma-2015} with a learning rate of 2e-5 for the transfer step on the ASNQ dataset.
+Specifically, 4 Tesla V100 GPUs with 32GB for training and evaluation batch sizes of 32, with the maximum sequence length 128, and learning rate of 1e-6 for adapt step on the target dataset.
+We adopt Adam optimizer~\citep{Kingma-2015} with learning rate of 2e-5 for the transfer step on ASNQ.

-\paragraph{GNN training: } To construct our QA graph, we used 8 Tesla V100 GPUs with 32GB with a training batch size of 256.
-We utilized the configuration of TANDA to guide the initial graph features, as described in Section~\ref{implementation-details}.
-We then utilize the GCN GNN model to complete the final step of model training, such that the embedding dimension size of model parameters are set to 1, since the node features are TANDA's prediction scores.
-Learning rates were hyperparameters tuned from {1e-6, 2e-6, 5e-6, 1e-3, 2e-5}, and used for WikiQA, TREC-QA, and WQA, are 1e-3, 1e-3, and 1e-6.
+\paragraph{Model Parameters: } To construct our QA graph, we used 8 Tesla V100 GPUs with 32GB with training batch size of 256.
+We utilized TANDA's configuration to guide the initial graph features, as described in Section~\ref{implementation-details}.
+We then utilize the GCN model to complete the final step of model training, such that the node's embedding dimension size is set to 1, initially being TANDA's prediction scores.
+Learning rates were hyperparameters tuned from {1e-6, 2e-6, 5e-6, 1e-3, 2e-5}, and used for WikiQA/TREC-QA/WQA with 1e-3, 1e-3, and 1e-6.
 Number of layers were hyperparameters tuned from {2, 4, 8, 16} and we utilized 2 layers for datasets.
 Training and eval batch sizes were 32.

-\paragraph{GNN parameter size:} Our GNN is also efficient in terms of learned parameter size, as it uses the same parameter size as the efficient TANDA model and its GNN model parameter size is also minimal.
-Specifically, for the GCN GNN model, we used parameter size of $d \cdot d + n \cdot d$, where $d$ is the embedding size, and $n$ is the number of nodes in the graph.
-In our model setting, $d=1$ and $n$ is dataset specific, in magnitude of a few hundreds or thousands of nodes.